 - The school website (where the information is relevant to all parents).

-- Letters (sent out via Parentmail which is an email system and by Class Dojo).
+- Letters sent out via Class Dojo.
 To request a login, please complete the contact form at the bottom of this page.

 - Via email from the Main Reception account (firstname.lastname@example.org).

-- Via email using Evolve Accident Book to inform parents/carers of any First Aid administred to your child at school.
+- Via email using Evolve Accident Book to inform parents/carers of any First Aid administered to your child at school.